Polish People's Army: Cold War

 An anti-Zionist purge in the Polish Army took place in 1968 to systematically remove soldiers of Jewish origin, following the Six-Day War between Israel and Arab countries.

 Characteristics

 Uniform

 In 1949, the first fundamental uniform reform after the war was made.
 The "Dress Rules for the Soldiers of the Polish Army" were introduced and were to apply from January 1, 1951.

 In the Polish People's Army, a soft field cap modeled on the pre-war one was introduced.
 After the war, the pre-war garrison caps were used again.
 Stiffened caps were only worn until around 1950 when they were completely replaced by round caps.
 In 1982, the Polish Rogatywka, modeled on the pattern from 1935, were restored in the Polish Army's Representative Company.

+In the late 1950s, camouflaged field uniforms were introduced, starting with: